opatiny/octanis-internship-workbook/vacrob/electronics/assembly/assembly.md

 **Problem with the big battery:** It is so heavy and off-center that it makes the robot lean -> we have to find another alternative.

 Another alternative is to use packs of 18x650 batteries.
-More precisely, we would use
+More precisely, we would use packs of 4 batteries in series.

 ## Distance boards

 The distance sensing boards are part of the UAVCAN bus and they are easily connected using the CAN cables (daisy-chained).

+WARNING: Beware the cable orientation!
+Some of the cables which were at Octanis are wrong.

 ## Lidar

 ## Screen

+The Raspberry Pi screen is connected to the compute module using a flat cable for data.
+Additionally, two cables are required for power (5V and GND), we connected them using jumper cables.